OleksandrBlack/electrum-safecoin/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by electrum-safecoin.
+This directory contains the python dependencies used by Electrum-Safecoin.

 Android
 -------